Jon Berti Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Jon Berti (.240 on-base percentage in past 10 games, 72 points below season-long percentage), take on starter Joan Adon and the Washington Nationals at Nationals Park, Thursday at 7:05 PM ET.
+Jon Berti -- with a slugging percentage of .240 in his past 10 games (including no homers) -- will be in action for the Miami Marlins against the Washington Nationals, with Jake Irvin on the hill, on September 1 at 7:05 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Rays.
+In his last game he had a hitless performance (0-for-2) against the Rays.

 Jon Berti Game Info & Props vs. the Nationals